Why I Love Reviewing Foreign Dramas

 At her insistence, I watched my first foreign drama: Alice in Borderland.
 Then came Squid Game and All of Us Are Dead.
 By the time I finished those, I was hooked.
 These shows didn’t just entertain me—they moved me.
 They had something I didn’t even know I’d been missing: emotional depth, layered characters, deliberate pacing, and heart.
 Real, raw, unapologetic heart.

-While I review a mix of content, foreign dramas make up the majority—and they’ve become the most meaningful part of my viewing and reviewing experience.
+While I review a mix of content, foreign dramas make up the majority.
+They’ve become the most meaningful part of my viewing and reviewing experience.

 Global Impact of Foreign Dramas